fpgadeveloper/zynqmp-hailo-ai/docs/source/build_instructions.md

 This repo contains several designs that target the various supported development boards and their FMC connectors.
-The table below lists the target design name, the camera ports supported by the design and the FMC connector on which to connect the RPi Camera FMC.
+The table below lists the target design name, the camera ports supported by the design and the FMC connector on which to connect the [RPi Camera FMC].

-Note that there are two target designs for the [ZCU106][5] board: `zcu106` and `zcu106_hpc0`, and the differences are explained in the table below.
+Note that there are two target designs for the [ZCU106] board: `zcu106` and `zcu106_hpc0`, and the differences are explained in the table below.
-All target designs except `zcu106` require the [M.2 M-key Stack FMC][2] as the M.2 adapter for the Hailo-8, with the [RPi Camera FMC][3] stacked on top of it.
+All target designs except `zcu106` require the [M.2 M-key Stack FMC] as the M.2 adapter for the Hailo-8, with the [RPi Camera FMC] stacked on top of it.

 {% for group in data.groups %}
     {% set designs_in_group = [] %}